 What does “Ceramic” mean now?

-9 alumni (Major in Ceramics) from different backgrounds and cohorts attempt to reexamine this question in a contradictory way and use “unfired” clay to express their own ideas in this “Unceramic” exhibition.
+9 alumni (Major in Ceramics) from different backgrounds and cohorts attempted to reexamine this question in a contradictory way and used “unfired” clay to express their own ideas in this “Unceramic” exhibition.

 What role does unfired clay play in the so-called “contemporary ceramic art”?

 Exhibition Period : 5 June – 29 July 2020